TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.ShopifyPlugin/README.md

 10. Reveal `Admin API access token` and `copy` it
 11. In your BTCPay Server, go to your store and on the left sidebar click on `Shopify`
 12. In the first field, `Shop name` enter the subdomain of your Shopify store e.g. SOME_ID.myshopify.com then enter SOME_ID
+13. In the last field, `Admin API access token` paste the `Admin API access token` you just copied from Shopify
-13. In the second field, `API key` paste the `API key` from Shopify - which you can find at the bottom of the same page where you copied the Admin API access token.
+14. In the second field, `API key` paste the `API key` from Shopify - which you can find at the bottom of the same page where you copied the Admin API access token.
 Do the same for the third field, paste the `API Secret` from Shopify and paste in the `API Secret` filed
-14. In the last field, `Admin API access token` paste the `Admin API access token` you just copied from Shopify
 15. Click `Save` on BTCPay Shopify settings page

-	N.B: It's good to note, The configuration creates an order/create webhook.
+16. BTCPay then validates the credentials, and once validated, creates an create order webhook, and finally saves the credentials.

 Below are step by step visuals describing the process outlined above.